 The function scc computes the strongly connected components of a list of entities in two steps.
 First, the list is topologically sorted "downwards" using the defines relation.
 Then the resulting list is sorted "upwards" using the uses relation and partitioned into the connected components.
 Both relations are computed within this module using the bound and free names of each declaration.
+In order to avoid useless recomputations, the code in the module first decorates the declarations

 In order to avoid useless recomputations, the code in the module first decorates the declarations with their bound and free names and a unique number.
 The latter is only used to provide a trivial ordering so that the declarations can be used as set elements.

-'''

-scc :: (a \rightarrow [b]) \rightarrow (a \rightarrow [b]) \rightarrow [a] \rightarrow [[a]]
+$$scc :: Eq a \Rightarrow Eq b \Rightarrow (a \rightarrow [b]) \rightarrow (a \rightarrow [b]) \rightarrow [a] \rightarrow [[a]]$$

-'''